tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 ## Usage

-0. This repository should be copied to the workstation that conpleted the [Workstation Pre-requisites](README.md#workstation-pre-requisites)
+0. This repository should be copied to the workstation that completed the [Workstation Prerequisites](README.md#workstation-prerequisites)

 1. Copy the `terraform.tfvars.example` file from the `cloudflare_terraform` directory to this one as `terraform.tfvars`.